Whole Lotta Woman (The Contours song)

-Two versions of this song was released, with very notable changes.
+Two versions of this song were released, with very notable changes.
 The first version was raw, more soulful, and had minimal orchestration.
 The second version was more conventional, and made for a national release.
 There was also a personnel change in between the two versions: The first one was the only recording of the group (other than the B-side "Come On And Be Mine") that feature the vocals of original member Leroy Fair, who was replaced by Sylvester Potts by the time they recorded the second version.

 Both versions of the single received a lot of airplay on local Detroit stations, but it did not chart nationally.
 However, two singles later The Contours would finally score a hit with 1962's "Do You Love Me".